 Other public policy programs

-Government mail and material for the use of the blind
+Government mail and material for the use of persons who are blind

-The Act also provides for free mailing of material for the use of the blind.
-Canadians who are visually impaired and many libraries across the country, including that of the Canadian National Institute for the Blind (CNIB), send talking books and other materials free of charge across Canada and around the world.
+The Act also provides for free mailing of material for the use of persons who are blind.
+Canadians who are visually impaired and many libraries across the country, including that of CNIB, send talking books and other materials free of charge across Canada and around the world.

-Canada Post received a government appropriation of approximately $22 million in 2019 to help offset the financial impact of government mail and materials for the use of the blind.
-Additional information can be found in the organization's Corporate Plan summaryOpens in new window.
+Canada Post received a government appropriation of approximately $22 million in 2021 to help offset the financial impact of government mail and materials for the use of persons who are blind.

 The library materials service, mandated by the Canada Post Corporation Act, is available to recognized public libraries, university libraries or other libraries that are maintained by non-profit organizations or associations and are for public use in Canada.
 The service provides reduced postage rates for eligible library materials circulated between a library and its patrons.
 Canada Post receives no appropriation or compensation of any kind from the government to offset this reduced postage rate.